Can I Eat Expired Isotonic Multivitamin Solution?

 Expert Source

 "According to USDA guidelines, Isotonic Multivitamin Solution should be stored in a cool, dry place away from direct sunlight and extreme temperatures.
-Once opened, it should be refrigerated and used within the recommended timeframe specified on the product label for optimal safety and quality."
+Once opened, it should be refrigerated and used within the recommended timeframe specified on the packaging to ensure safety and efficacy."

 ⚠️Spoiled Isotonic Multivitamin Solution